ikepaul/gabo-frontend/README.md

 - Card abilities
 - Choosing how many cards you wish to play with.
 - Punishment cards for an incorrect flip.
-- Lobby where players can click to play the game
+- Lobby where players can wait for other players to join and then start when they feel like it.
-- Multiple games taking part at the same time.

 # React + TypeScript + Vite